fastred/IBAnalyzer/README.md

 MessagesViewController contains unused @IBAction named: infoButtonPressed
 ```

-You'll be able to avoid crashes caused by exceptions, like:
+You'll be able to avoid crashes caused by exceptions, like the dreadful:

 ```
 *** Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<Sample.TwitterViewController 0x7fa84630a370> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key twitterImageView.'